pola-rs/polars/docs/user-guide/io/database.md

 #### ADBC

-ADBC (Arrow Database Connectivity) is a new engine supported by the Apache Arrow project.
+ADBC (Arrow Database Connectivity) is an engine supported by the Apache Arrow project.
+ADBC aims to be both an API standard for connecting to databases and libraries implementing this standard in a range of languages.

 It is still early days for ADBC so support for different databases is still limited.
 At present drivers for ADBC are only available for [Postgres and SQLite](https://arrow.apache.org/adbc/0.1.0/driver/cpp/index.html).
 To install ADBC you need to install the driver for your database.
 For example to install the driver for SQLite you run